ikey4u/nvim-previewer/README.md

 Run `:Preview` in your markdown file, and you are done.

+Note that nvim-previewer supports exporting markdown to latex source, and compile the latex source to PDF document (depends on latex).

+To compile the latex source to PDF file, you should install [texlive](https://www.tug.org/texlive/) and [rsvg-convert](https://gitlab.gnome.org/GNOME/librsvg).
+If you have cargo installed, you can install rsvg-convert using the following command

+    cargo install --git https://gitlab.gnome.org/GNOME/librsvg.git --tag 2.55.90

+If you just want to get the latex source, then texlive and rsvg-convert are not required.

 ## Logs

 Log files are stored into `nvim-previewer` directory under the cache directory of neovim (get it